mozilla/mig/doc/runner.rst

 The plugin is optional.
 If set, the value will be interpreted as an executable in the plugins directory.
-The results of the job will be piped into stdin of this executable in JSON format (mig-runner ResultEntry).
+The results of the job will be piped into stdin of this executable in JSON format (mig.RunnerResult).
 The plugin can then parse and forward the data as needed.

 The results are also written into a `results/` subdirectory under the